What are the best things to do in Burlington, VT in winter?

 9. Enjoy the incredible Lake Champlain

-This should be on top of the list of best things to do in Burlington VT in winter.
+This should be on top of the list of the best things to do in Burlington VT in winter.
 Lake Champlain freezes over in the cold winter, and the frozen water and winter scenery are breathtaking.
 You should brave the cold and walk along the Burlington Greenway, an eight-mile paved biking and hiking path that runs along the lake.

 PRO-TIP: If you love Lake Champlain, there are many other pretty outdoor places to see and explore in Vermont in Winter, like covered bridges and Mad River Valley.